 Since the academic year 2007-08, all new undergraduate and graduate students have been required to sign a contract with the College before taking up residence.
-The contract covers the various aspects of a student's relationship with the College, both academic and non-academic issues, including the Student Responsibility Agreement ('SRA') setting out standards of behaviour required of you during any pandemic (including Covid-19), epidemic, or local health emergency, which you are required to comply with as a condition of being permitted access to in-person teaching and facilities.
-The term 'SRA' includes any University code of behaviour or similar requirement, as updated from time to time, which sets out behaviour required of students during any pandemic, epidemic, or local health emergency (see section 9c of the Magdalen Student Contract with the College).
+The contract covers the various aspects of a student's relationship with the College, both academic and non-academic issues, including the responsibility to follow any Health and Safety Instructions setting out standards of behaviour required of you during any pandemic (including COVID-19), epidemic, or local health emergency (see sections 13c, 15, and 16c of the Magdalen Student Contract with the College).